dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 These libraries aren't standardized and require you to learn a new API which usually impacts the resulting code quite a bit.
 The advantage is they are not invasive at all, you can use them in 1 place without affecting the rest of your code base.

 FRP libraries(Reactor/Rxjava/...)
-These libraries are a very good fit for applications that are very performance/resource critical but they are very invasive; to fully leverage them you need to make your applications reactive end to end.
+TODO add some links, with maybe a single sentence explanation of the libs These libraries are a very good fit for applications that are very performance/resource critical.
+But they are very invasive; to fully leverage them you need to make your applications reactive end to end.
 Learning and mastering them requires quite some involvement, also from the rest of your team and any future developer that might have to maintain your system.

-Coroutines fit somewhere in between in my opinion.
-They are more invasive than Promise/future libraries( imagine changing an existing application method to a suspend function; you will need to make all callers run in a coroutine scope!)
+Coroutines fit somewhere in between, in my opinion.
+They are more invasive than Promise/future libraries.
+Imagine changing an existing application method to a suspend function; you will need to make all callers run in a coroutine scope!
-But once you're there you have an application that can be reasoned about more easily like a regular application.
+But once you're there, you have an application that can be reasoned about more easily like a regular application.

 ### Resource management
 Promise/future like libraries don't really do much here except for unblocking a certain thread, often to give faster results to a user.
 Somewhere there's still a thread running doing the job instead.

 FRP really makes a difference here; by making the source of the data responsible for pushing the response back the application itself consumes less resources.

-With coroutines you can take both approaches, luckily coroutines and reactive programming are quite compatible and there's already some effort going on in the spring environment to bridge them. (for example https://spring.io/blog/2019/04/12/going-reactive-with-spring-coroutines-and-kotlin-flow)
+With coroutines you can take both approaches, luckily coroutines and reactive programming are quite compatible and there's already some effort going on in the spring environment to bridge them.
+As you can see at: [https://spring.io/blog/2019/04/12/going-reactive-with-spring-coroutines-and-kotlin-flow](https://spring.io/blog/2019/04/12/going-reactive-with-spring-coroutines-and-kotlin-flow)

 ## Performance